mofeliz/bt_llm_agent/README.md

-# Backtrader LLM Advisory Agent
+# Backtrader LLM Advisory Agent Edited for Testing

 `Backtrader LLM Advisory` is using `LLM Advisory` for providing advisors to backtrader strategies.
 It allows the strategy to access different "advisors" which have access to the strategy and its current state.